 Culture, work, environment.

 While lack of self-control may be the most intuitive understanding of bedtime procrastination, many scientists reject that this is the only reason.
-A 2018 study showed that your chronotype, or when you prefer to sleep, is an indicator of procrastination at bedtime.
+A 2018 study showed that your chronotype, or when you prefer to sleep, is an indicator of bedtime procrastination.
 Late chronotypes, or night owls, are more prone to procrastination than early risers.
 This finding is more pronounced when this night owl works a job that requires them to wake up early.
 They get tired later at night but are also expected to go to bed early enough for work, which causes procrastination.

 Another study examined demographic characteristics and the occurrence of bedtime procrastination.
 Surprisingly, they found no significant correlation between the place of residence, level of education, or domestic statuses of the participants.
 They did find that women and students were more prone to procrastination than their counterparts.
 In all, researchers have found that there aren’t any specific reasons to explain the occurrence of procrastination, and it can affect almost anyone.